AdobeDocs/experience-manager-65.en/help/forms/using/transaction-report-overview-jee.md

 1. Login with the default administrator and password.
 1. Click Health Monitor.
 1. Navigate to **Transaction Reporter** tab, click **Calculate Total Transactions**.
-1. You see that a pie chart shows the number of forms - submitted, rendered, converted, as shown in the image.
+1. You see that a pie chart shows the number of document - submitted, rendered, or converted, as shown in the image.

 ![sample-transaction-report-jee](assets/transaction-piechart.png)

 ### Transaction report via log file {#transaction-report-logfile}

 It provides a detailed information about each transaction.
 To access transaction logs, follow the context path relative to server startup.
 Transactions are captured in a separate log file `transaction_log.log` by default.
-The **file path** is relative to the server start context as given below:
+The **file path** is relative to the server start context.
+The default sample path for different servers are given below:

 ```
 For Jboss Turnkey: